mk270/whitakers-words/tests.md

 this was mostly a check of the process and reliability of the program.
 It is now possible to run real texts and get valid statistics.
-Relatively few texts have been run multiple times in order to understand exactly where failure occured and to regression test the solutions.
+Relatively few texts have been run multiple times in order to understand exactly where failure occurred and to regression test the solutions.
 Such testing has taken place on texts totaling well over a million words.
 The best results come from those which have been run the most times.
-Caesar and the Vulgate are essentially without unknowns (excluding proper names., Seutonius and Virgil are at the 0.1% level, Varro and Pliny have somewhat more than 1% unknowns due to their specialized vocabulary.
+Caesar and the Vulgate are essentially without unknowns (excluding proper names), Suetonius and Virgil are at the 0.1% level, Varro and Pliny have somewhat more than 1% unknowns due to their specialized vocabulary.
 While this is a mechanical test and does not assure that the form and meaning reported by the program is always correct, the actual number of misses found by